 What else will change in FIFA 21?

-While FIFA 20 wasn’t a bad game, there were numerous elements of it that didn’t meet up to the expectations of players.
+While FIFA 20 wasn’t a bad game, numerous elements of it didn’t meet up to the expectations of players.

 Problems with headers, corner taking, free-kicks and penalties detracted from the game and drew plenty of criticism from fans.

-The career mode was also a bugbear and is in need of a major revamp, with the FIFA 20 version feeling a little like EA had run out of ideas.
+The career mode was also a bugbear and needs a major revamp, with the FIFA 20 version feeling a little like EA had run out of ideas.